As a e-facilitator, it’s important to know what technologies are available nowadays, and how to effectively use them.

 Online whiteboards offer an endless flexible space where your participants can collaborate and share ideas.
 You can create an online canvas and use it for jotting down ideas.
 But what really makes whiteboards great learning tools is how they engage both the body and brain in learning process.

-Limnu is for what a real whiteboard is for: sketching your ideas and sharing with other people quickly.
-Limnu is an efficient tool for problem solving and brainstorming between team members.
+Limnu: It is for what a real whiteboard is for: sketching your ideas and sharing with other people quickly.
+Limnu is an efficient tool for problem solving and brainstorming between participants.

 Engagement and virtual facilitation tools: